 I Discussion

-None of the approaches resulted in a validated PA variable and now the question is, how feasible it is to estimate infants PA based on 30 subjects, using accelerometers in 48 hours.
+None of the approaches resulted in a validated PA variable and the question is how feasible it is to estimate infants PA based on 30 subjects, using accelerometers during 48 hours.
 Table 5 gives examples of variability present in a dataset of 30 subjects.